paulaeveling/Resume-Booster/README.md

 <h2>Introduction</h2>

 <p>Are you looking for a job and want to get your resume noticed by employers?
-If the answer is yes, then this program is for you.<br><br>
+If the answer is yes, then this program is for you.<br>

 Studies have shown that up to 75% of qualified applicants are rejected even before they are seen by human eyes.
 This happens because most companies use a software called Applicant Tracking System (ATS) to scan, sort and rank job applicants.<br>